vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 MMR has following generic parameters:
 - T - type of data stored in the leaf
 - HASH - type of data stored in non-leaf nodes
-- BACKEND - used for storing MMR nodes, various implementations can store values in memory or on hard drive.
+- BACKEND - used for storing MMR nodes.
+It has array like linear structure.
+Various implementations can store values on different mediums (e.g. memory for tests, hard drive for production).

 Additionally, we extend classical MMR with `update` method: